 The Anaphora Literary Press was started as an academic press with the publication of the Pennsylvania Literary Journal (PLJ) in 2009.
 In the Winter of 2010, Anaphora began accepting book-length submissions.
-Anaphora has now published over 60 creative and non-fiction books.
+Anaphora has now published over 120 creative and non-fiction books.
 John Paul Jaramillo’s collection of short stories received an honorable mention for the Latino Literacy Now’s Mariposa Award Best First Fiction Book Award.
 Professors have taught from a few Anaphora books.
-Many Anaphora writers have scheduled readings at major local book stores.
-Anaphora books have also had several articles published about them in regional newspapers.
-PLJ has featured interviews with best-selling science fiction writers like Larry Niven, and young adult writers like Cinda Williams Chima, James Dashner and Carrie Ryan, as well as interviews with the winners of the Brooklyn Film Festival and top academic editors.
+Many Anaphora writers have scheduled readings at the top venues like Barnes and Nobles, AWP, and major libraries.
+Anaphora books have been featured in national newspapers and on major network broadcasts.
+PLJ has published interviews with best-selling and award-winning writers like Geraldine Brooks and Larry Niven, as well as interviews with the winners of the Sundance and Brooklyn Film festivals.

-Submissions: We are actively seeking single and multiple-author books in fiction (poetry, novels, and short story collections) and non-fiction (academic, legal, business, journals, edited and un-edited dissertations, biographies, and memoires).
+Submissions: Actively seeking single and multiple-author books in fiction (poetry, novels, and short story collections) and non-fiction (academic, legal, business, journals, edited and un-edited dissertations, biographies, and memoires).
 Email full MS (books must be completed prior to submission), bio, summary and marketing plan in a single Word document to email@example.com.
 Profits are split 50/50% with writers.
 Direct author sales of discounted copies, and collaborative marketing are essential to the success of a project.
-We are currently primarily printing books POD with Lightning Source, a subsidiary of Ingram.
+Anaphora is currently primarily printing books POD with Lightning Source, a subsidiary of Ingram.
 Anaphora does not have any outside funding and every book has to recuperate expenses invested into it.
-Anna Faktorovich, an English professor, acts as the Director, and designs all of the books.
+Anna Faktorovich, PhD, an English professor, is the Director and Owner, and designs most of the books.

 Connect with the Director, Anna Faktorovich, for Anaphora Updates: